wely/DevCamp/HOL/dotnet/azuread-office365/README.md

     }
     ```

 1. Update the Setting.cs class with the additional constants.
-Paste these values below the existing ones.
+Paste these values below the existing ones from HOL2.

     ```csharp
         //####    HOL 3    ######